Rome Didn't Fall in A Day.

 To use a Millennial idiom, one could say that Klein and Thompson are *not wrong*, damning them with faint praise.
 I believe the book is correct that policy choices about some regulations have led to scarcity, which then led to rising costs.
 Housing and medical treatment are the best examples.
 On the other hand, abundance theory is woefully incomplete in describing or remedying the problems with the economy.

-The primary problem with the economy is demonstrably not on the supply side.
 Adjusted for inflation, personal earnings (wages and salaries) have increased by only about 12% since 1980, while per capita GDP has more than doubled, according to data from the Federal Reserve Database.
 Wage stagnation is the primary reason that working-class Americans are being left behind, not limited supplies of needed goods and services.

 There is a belief, often cited in articles about economics and technology, that new technologies *always* produce new jobs.
-I saw another article citing that dogma two days ago, in an article about the Davos conference and AI.
+I saw another article citing that dogma two days ago, in an article about AI.
 The argument is empirical, and to my mind, began to break down with the introduction of the PC in 1980.
 It may be true that the introduction of the automobile created more jobs for buggy-whip manufacturers, but that will not necessarily be true about the replacement of lawyers by AI.
 Empiricism is the weakest scientific argument, because it provides no fundamental explanation for why it is true, and it provides no predictive power for situations outside of the envelope of prior experience.
-And the future is always outside of the envelope of prior experience.
+The future is always outside of the envelope of prior experience.

 The goal of many Democratic policies of the past 60 years has been to address the symptoms, rather than the cause, of economic dysfunction.
 Higher minimum wage, pro-union regulations, food assistance, rental assistance, child-care tax credits, health insurance subsidies, etc., are all band-aids, not solutions to our economic problems.
-Neither party has been able to develop policies that improve the fundamental productivity of all individual workers, and the power of those workers to demand greater compensation for their work.
+Neither party has been able to develop policies that improve the fundamental productivity of all individual workers and the power of those workers to demand greater compensation for their work.
+[Edit: In recent decades, workers have achieved stunning increases in productivity, but that has only resulted in higher corporate profits, not greater compensation.
+I'm now writing a new post titled "The Paradox of Productivity".]